alicederyn/git-rex/README.md

 [bash syntax highlighting]:

 ````
+Automatic code reformatting

+Reformat all code with black

 ```bash
 # Code to execute needs to go in a section like this in your commit message
 poetry run black .